Fozzyack/simple-fuzzy-finder/README.md

 Where are my files, why do I have to ```cd``` into everything.
 Wouldn't it be nice to just fuzzy find my files.
 I need a new project to complete

+## Discovery

+Turns out you cannot get the user to directly cd into a directory through a C++ program.
+This needs to be installed alongside some sort of shell script.

 ## Solution

 Create a simple fuzzy finder for your files.